redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 Where does this magical `$postId` come from?
 Redwood is nice enough to automatically provide it to you since you passed it in as a prop when you called the component!

-Try going to a couple of different blog posts and now only the first should show comment(s).
+Try going to a couple of different blog posts and you should see only comments associated to the proper posts (including the one we created in the console!).
 You can add a comment to each blog post individually and they'll stick to their proper owners:

 ![image](https://user-images.githubusercontent.com/300/100954162-de24f680-34c8-11eb-817b-0a7ad802f28b.png)